 Remember your donors aren’t just a source of revenue.
 You need to show them you appreciate their efforts to further your goals.
 But you also need to treat them like the individuals they are.
 Your donors aren’t stupid.
 They can tell the difference between a boilerplate message and a well thought out and overall, better thank you.

 We know the workload nonprofits are tasked with and how stewardship can often fall by the wayside.
-But not doing enough to thank donors is costly mistake far too many nonprofits make.
+But not doing enough to thank donors is a costly mistake far too many nonprofits make.